-While there are useful tables of oral and parenteral equivalents, there is substantial inter-patient variation in the relative potency of different opioid drugs and formulations.
-Specific recommendations of equianalgesic doses are not available because of a lack of systematic evidence for these types of analgesic substitutions.
-Published relative potency data are available, but such ratios are approximations.
-As such, it is safer to underestimate a patient's 24-hour oral hydromorphone requirement and provide rescue medication (e.g. immediate-release hydromorphone) than to overestimate the 24-hour oral hydromorphone requirements, which could result in adverse reactions.
+While there are useful tables of opioid equivalents readily available, there is substantial inter-patient variability in the relative potency of different opioid drugs and products.
+As such, it is safer to underestimate a patient's 24-hour oral hydromorphone requirements and provide rescue medication (e.g., immediate-release opioid) than to overestimate the 24-hour oral hydromorphone requirements, which could result in adverse reactions.

 In an EXALGO clinical trial with an open-label titration period, patients were converted from their prior opioid to EXALGO using the Table 1 as a guide for the initial EXALGO dose.
 The recommended starting dose of EXALGO is 50% of the calculated estimate of daily hydromorphone requirement.
 Calculate the estimated daily hydromorphone requirement using Table 1.

-- For patients on a single opioid, sum the total daily dose of the opioid and then multiply the total daily dose by the conversion ratio to calculate the approximate oral hydromorphone equivalent.
+- For patients on a single opioid, sum the current total daily dose of the opioid and then multiply the total daily dose by the conversion factor to calculate the approximate oral hydromorphone daily dose.

-- For patients on a regimen of mixed opioids, calculate the approximate oral hydromorphone dose for each opioid and sum the totals to obtain the approximate total hydromorphone daily dose.
+- For patients on a regimen of more than one opioid, calculate the approximate oral hydromorphone dose for each opioid and sum the totals to obtain the approximate total hydromorphone daily dose.

 Example conversion from a single opioid to EXALGO:

 Step 1: Sum the total daily dose of the opioid

 - 30 mg of oxycodone 2 times daily = 60 mg total daily dose of oxycodone